This post may contain affiliate links.

 1 large green or red pepper, chopped

 1/2 tsp. ground cumin

 If you have never cut the kernels off of an ear of corn before, don’t worry, it’s really easy.
 First remove the husks from the corn.
 Use a vegetable brush to scrub the ears of corn to remove any remaining corn silk.
 Rinse the ears of corn.

 Using a sharp knife, hold an ear of corn at an angle and slide the knife down the length of the corn cob, cutting off the kernels of corn into a bowl.
 Press firmly, but do not press so hard that you cut into the corn cob.
 You just want the corn kernels.

 After you have scraped the corn cobs, measure 2 cups of corn kernels.
-In a large sauce pan, combine the 2 c. corn kernels, onion, bell pepper, tomato, jalepeno pepper, lime juice, salt, cumin, and black pepper.
+In a large sauce pan, combine the 2 c. corn kernels, onion, bell pepper, tomato, jalapeno pepper, lime juice, salt, cumin, and black pepper.
 Bring the mixture to a boil and reduce heat.
 Simmer, covered, for about 10 minutes.

 Ladle the hot salsa mixture into sterilized pint sized canning jars, leaving 1/2-inch head space.
 Wipe the rims of the jars with a damp towel, and place the sterilized lids and rings on the jars.

 Boil the jars in a boiling water canner for 15 minutes.
-Remove the jars from the boiling water canner and let cool on a towel on the kitchen counter.
+Remove the jars from the canner and let cool on a towel on the kitchen counter.
 Make sure jars have sealed before putting into storage.
 These jars can be stored for at least 1 year.